turingschool/lesson_plans/ruby_03-professional_rails_applications/revisiting_git_workflows.markdown

 Start a gist with some of the common git-related issues encountered in your Dinner Dash projects and answer the following questions:

 * What do you believe the root cause of some of these issues were?
 * How did they impact your ability to work on the project?
-  * What solutions worked for you and your team?
+* What solutions worked particularly well for you and your team?

+## Wrap Up

+* Revisit your gist from the warm up.